anniekvandijk/alpacashow-admin-app/src/documents/to-do.md

 # General
 * [X] - full application picture - high level
-* [X] - Project structure - high level
+* [X] - project structure - high level
 * [X] - add to GIT, add to Travis
 * [X] - start writing WIKI pages (first translate all Dutch to English ;)
-* [X] - Epic's - as many as I can think of
+* [X] - epics - as many as I can think of
-* [ ] - Userstories - not all, start with one epic and finish some businessvalue first!
+* [ ] - userstories - not all, start with one epic and finish some businessvalue first!
 * [ ] - Scenario's - same as userstories, not all at ones, things can change when first part of the software is released.

 # Backend